 But that ain’t true.

 Thanks to the internet, I learned that failing will lead you to greater success.
-If only I knew about it 2 years ago, however, I am glad it was this year.
+If only I knew about it sooner than later.
+But I’m glad I know it now.

 Here’s a personal story from me.
 About my own failures in the past.

 I was really deep into a depression.
 I didn’t show it because I wanted to look like a cheery and happy person.
 I wanted to make people happy.
 But that took a toll on me.

 I requested to move back to grade 10.
 Which means I failed year 10 due to my absents.
 More than 100+ days absent (WOW that’s quite a lot of absences!)

 Last year, I felt like I regretted asking to move back a year due to my absent.
 I missed a ton of work and got lower grades.
 All I did was just play video games at home and stay up late to play more.
 Video games helped me overcome my depression as it was mostly a distraction from reality and a cure for entertainment.

 I would wake up the next day with a serious headache and migraine that I would pretend to have a “stomach-ache” just so I can take a day off.
 Which ends up weeks and weeks of days off.